glennbrown/mac-dev-playbook/README.md

 - xvid
 - xz

-My [dotfiles](https://github.com/glennbrown/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile for configuring many aspects of macOS for better performance and ease of use.
+My [dotfiles](https://github.com/glennbrown/dotfiles) are also installed into the current user's home directory, including the `.macos_defaults` dotfile for configuring things that cannot be automated with [community.general.osx_defaults](https://docs.ansible.com/ansible/latest/collections/community/general/osx_defaults_module.html).
 You can disable dotfiles management by setting `configure_dotfiles: no` in your configuration.

 ## Ansible for DevOps